If you don't affirm this, then...

 My Introductory Logic book explains this fallacy via another example of this fallacy:

-"If I study, then I will get good grads.
+"If I study, then I will get good grades.

 I did not study.